aws/aws-fpga/hdk/README.md

 You can follow the [build scripts readme](./common/shell_current/new_cl_template/build/README.md) for step-by-step instructions on how to setup the scripts and run the build process.
 This [checklist](./cl/CHECKLIST_BEFORE_BUILDING_CL.md) should be consulted before you start the build process.

-## FAQ <a name="faq"></a>

-### Does the HDK Include DMA?
-The current release of the HDK does not include DMA.
-Upcoming releases will include both Xilinx's XDMA and AWS EDMA in the HDK and their respective drivers in the SDK.

-### Does the HDK support OpenCL?
-The current release of the HDK does not include OpenCL support.

-### Does the HDK support SDAccel?
-The current release of the HDK does not include SDAccel support.

-### Does the HDK support Chipscope?
-The HDK does not currently support chipscope debug, but this will be enabled in upcoming HDK/SDK releases.

-### Does the HDK support dynamic Partial Reconfiguration?
-The HDK supports dynamic partial reconfiguration (PR) of the Custom Logic.
-Each AFI is actually a partial bitstream, and AFI's can be swapped during operation.
-Using [FPGA Management Tools provided by the SDK](../sdk/management/fpga_image_tools), the users can load/unload AFIs from within the instance.   **NOTE: Users can only load/unload AFI-id(s) that have been associated a priori to the instance-id or the AMI-id**